 Rain signaled him to wait, then walked to the center of the guild.
 Seeing that he had the old man's attention, he activated purify and extended it to maximum range.
 The white light spread out through the room causing a few startled yelps, but the clamor died down as those familiar with Rain's aura explained the effect to everyone else.
 Rain watched as the light rebounded against the walls of the room and spilled over into the hallways.
 He gave it a good ten seconds, then canceled the effect, figuring that it should be more than enough.

 The old man and Gus walked over to him, the old man crouching to run a finger along the floorboards.
 Seeing it come up clean, he considered, then turned to Rain.
 “The guild has no jobs.”

 Rain's face fell at this but the old man held up a hand to forestall him.

 “But, if you clean the <something> guild hall every day, you can use the bunk room for free.”
 There was a bit of an angry uproar in the room at this; the group had attracted a fair audience at this point.

 Seems like that is a rare thing.
-Everyone with a copper plate looks pretty miffed.
+Everyone with a bronze plate looks pretty miffed.
 Silver plate dude in the back doesn't seem to care though.